 How Long Do The Needles Stay in For?
 How Deep They Go?

-The specific dry needling techniques we use will be tailored to your needs.
+That depends on you, how severe the pain is, lack of function, and the affected region.
 Some piercings will be largely superficial and the needles will be consistently moved and changed out.
-Other times, the needles will remain for a few minutes and penetrate deep into the muscle, as often dry needling is the most effective way to manipulate harder to reach muscles and tissue.
-All Axes treatment regiments are unique, just like our patients.
+In other cases, the needles will stay in for a few minutes and go to the core of the muscle, as often dry needling is the only way to access tissue deep within the muscles.
+All Axes treatment plans are unique, just like our patients.

 How Many Sessions Will I Need?